threefoldtech/zos/docs/tasks/publicips.md

 ## Result

-The task only returns a single map of String (IP) to Boolean indicating if the IP is valid or not.
-The IPs listed are the unused ones, so IPs already assigned to a deployment are not validated.
+The task only returns a single map of String (IP) to IPReport.
+The report consists of the IP state (valid, invalid or skipped) and the reason for the state.